raphbrd/eeg_burst_pipeline/readme.md

 | Filter frequencies (Hz)      	 | 4-16     	 | 2-8   	 |
 | Burst range (Hz)             	 | 7.5-12.5 	 | 3-7   	 |

-Note: we are using the default definition of a cycle in the bycycle package, i.e. the center extrema is the peak of the cycle.
+Note: we use the default definition of a cycle in the bycycle package, i.e. the center extrema is the peak of the cycle.

 ## References